 Trade Support Scheme

-The Trade Support Scheme provides financial help to Northern Territory (NT) businesses to offset the costs of international marketing activities.
+The Trade Support Scheme helps small to medium businesses in the Northern Territory (NT) offset the costs of international marketing activities.

 The scheme can provide funding for up to 50% of the cost of approved activities.